kkito/generator-node-typescript/README.md

 it forked from [generator-node-typescript](https://github.com/ospatil/generator-node-typescript)

-It is a scaffold not only can make a ts project to nodejs , but output a browser usage js also.
+It is a scaffold not only can make a ts project to nodejs , but output a js file for browser use also.

 ## Usage